Srishanth-023/IQAC-Approval-Portal/README.md

 - Continues through remaining workflow

 ## Key Features in Detail

+### Auto-Escalation System
+- Automatic request escalation after timeout (configurable, default: 1 minute for testing)
+- Prevents workflow bottlenecks
+- IQAC role is exempt from auto-escalation (mandatory review)
+- Locked-out roles system prevents repeated recreations

+### Tracking System
+- **In Progress**: Requests currently pending or approved by the authority
+- **Approved**: Requests approved by the authority
+- **Recreated by Own**: Requests recreated by the authority themselves
+- **Recreated by Others**: Requests recreated by other authorities after this authority's approval
+- **Fully Completed**: Requests approved by all authorities in the workflow

 ### Duplicate Detection
 - **Same Staff**: Prevents creating events with 70%+ similar names